-For some teens, the start of a new school year is exciting.
+For some teens, back to school season is exciting.
 For others, especially those transitioning from elementary to middle school or from middle to high school, they feel anxious.
 But no matter where your teen is on the back-to-school spectrum, here are some tips to make that first week of school — and the rest — go smoothly, plus a few pieces of advice that could be helpful throughout the school year.

-A Daily Planner for the First Week Back at School:
+A Daily Planner for the Back to School Season:

 Sunday: Beating the night-before blues